-Boys will be boys? - challenging gender stereotypes
+Boys will be boys? challenging gender stereotypes

-- Accept that responsible and respectful behaviour is necessary when interacting with others online and face-to-face; - Understand and describe the ease with which something posted online can spread.
+Accept that responsible and respectful behaviour is necessary when interacting with others online and face-to-face; • Think before you click!

+Understand and describe the ease with which something posted online can spread.